 To convert a policy, you must submit an application and pay the initial premium to the plan underwriter, The Standard, within 31 days of your retirement.
 Conversion information and applications are available on the IU Benefits website at hr.iu.edu/benefits/critical.html.

 Long-Term Disability

-When you retire from the university, participation in IU's LTD plan ends as of your date of retirement.
-There are no options to continue or convert your coverage.
+When you retire from the university, participation in IU's Long Term Disability plan will end as of your date of retirement.

 Health Savings Account (HSA)